Reading in School

 Reading for Pleasure

 Children in our school are encouraged to regularly read and share books at home.
 Children choose books from the school’s differentiated reading stock.
 Home reading books are aimed at increasing fluency and confidence in applying phonics skills and are chosen at a suitable level for the child’s reading ability.
 Children are encouraged to read a wide range of books and other materials in and out of school.
 To support the children as they learn to read and to help them develop fluency, we regularly listen to children read 1 to 1.
-This is carried out by the class teacher, support staff or our parent/carer volunteers from the school and local community.

-From November 2018, the school will launch the Accelerated Reader – a programme of reading and assessment – to ensure children are reading with sufficient challenge.
+From November 2018, the school launched Accelerated Reader – a programme of reading and assessment – to ensure children are reading with sufficient challenge.
 This scheme will support staff to help guide children to the correct reading material to match and challenge the children’s reading skills and with quizzes and assessment track the children progress in understanding of texts, number of words read and other key reading skills.

 For more information please check out our Curriculum Policies page.